saurabhgoel1985/Ayundante/README.md

 # Ayundante
-Ayundante(Assistant) is my repository listing all the helper functions required for predictive modelling
+Ayundante(Assistant) is my repository listing all the helper functions usually required for predictive modelling.

+Will keep on adding functions here